 Your deductible is the amount of money you must pay out-of-pocket before your insurance company pays you anything.
 Here’s an example of how this works:

 You can save money by picking a deductible that’s equal to the size of your cash savings.
 Do you have $500 in cash?
 Get a $500 deductible.
-Do you have $1,000 in your rainy day fund?
+Do you have $1,000 in your rainy-day fund?
 Opt for the $1,000 deductible instead.

-How to Save a Ton of Money on Auto Insurance
+How to Save Money on Auto Insurance